Denis535/DotNet.Extensions/Linq.Next/Readme.md

 ﻿# Overview
-The Linq.Next package is designed to extend the Linq and collections with additional useful features.
+The Linq.Next package provides you with a useful additions to the Linq.

 # Reference
 ```